huaminghuangtw/Evergreen-Notes/Permanent-Notes/cultivate-a-strong-bias-towards-action.md

 > Reading about how to do the thing isn’t doing the thing.
 Reading about how other people did the thing isn’t doing the thing.
 Reading this essay isn’t doing the thing.
 >
 > _The only thing that is doing the thing is doing the thing._

+---

+> _“It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.” — Theodore Roosevelt_

+The line — from Theodore Roosevelt’s famous 1910 speech “Citizenship in a Republic” (often called “The Man in the Arena” speech) — captures a timeless idea about courage, effort, and authenticity.

+Roosevelt is saying that those who merely judge or comment from the sidelines — the critics, commentators, or spectators — do not truly matter in the grand scheme of things.
+It’s easy to stand back, point out mistakes, and explain what others should have done.
+But that kind of talk costs nothing.

+In contrast, the person who actually steps into the arena — who tries, fails, struggles, and keeps going — is the one who deserves respect.
+The “strong man” in this passage represents the person who takes real action, who risks failure and criticism in pursuit of something meaningful.

+Roosevelt’s deeper point is this:

+* Effort matters more than [perfection](perfectionism.md).
+* [Courage](Courage%20is%20knowing%20what%20not%20to%20fear.md) matters more than comfort.
+* Doing matters more than [judging](dispel-your-narratives.md).

 [^1]: _“The professional learns to recognize envy-driven criticism and to take it for what it is: the supreme compliment.
 The critic hates most that which he would have done himself if he had had the guts.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_
 [^2]: _“The artist cannot look to others to validate his efforts or his calling.
 If you don’t believe me, ask Van Gogh, who produced masterpiece after masterpiece and never found a buyer in his whole life.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_